DaPheles/FlightTracker/README.md

 For quick test, download the Windows binary as [FlightTracker.zip](https://pheles.de/FlightTracker.zip).

-The Flight Tracker is a Python application.
+FlightTracker is a Python application.
 To install to your computer, you just need to do:

 ```
 git clone https://github.com/DaPheles/FlightTracker.git <install_path>